xpqz/dyalog-docs/windows-ui-guide/docs/editor.md

 When you press the <AC> key, or select Align Comments in the Editor's context menu, the alignment of the comments in every line in the function will be changed so that the left-most comment (Lamp) symbol is in the same column as the cursor, except that:

-- Comment symbols that are preceded only by white space, i.e. comments in lines that contain no code, are ignored and are not adjusted in any way.
+- Comment symbols that are preceded only by white space, that is, comments in lines that contain no code, are ignored and are not adjusted in any way.
 - Comment symbols that lie between the first column and the first tab stop will remain in or be moved to the first column.
 For information on setting tab stops, see

 Installation & Configuration Guide: